-And a reminder - it's important to have a picture of your pet.
+And a reminder – having a picture of your pet is important.
 If you're like most pet parents, you probably have a plethora of pictures on your phone.
 Just make sure they are current.
-Dog owners that give different cuts to their pups through the year, should have a picture of their pooch in every cut, because you never know when a disaster may strike.
+Dog owners that give different cuts to their pups throughout the year should have a picture of their pooch in every cut because you never know when a disaster may strike.

 If you have an emergency or disaster plan for your family, part of that plan likely includes spare food and water.
 If you haven’t included your pets in that plan, you should do that now — you really don't want to be sharing your food with your pets.
 Not only will that quickly deplete your stores, but it's also much more likely to upset your pet's stomach and cause vomiting and/or diarrhea that can be particularly bad during a natural disaster!